TuanNguyenAnh1613/COVID-19_Consultation_chatbot/README.md

   - (User) -[:SENT]-> (Message)
 - Session state is tracked using `st.session_state` in Streamlit for temporary memory.
 ![workflow_chart](workflow_chart.PNG)

+## 🗂 Project Structure

+Below is an overview of the key components and folder structure used in this project:

+### 📦 Backend Directory: `chatbot_api/src`

+This folder contains the backend logic including the FastAPI server, vector search, user profile management, and LLM-based response generation.

+- **Prompt Templates**
+  `chatbot_api/src/models`
+  Contains system prompts and templates used to guide the LLM for consistent behavior and structured responses.

+- **Response Generation Logic**
+  `chatbot_api/src/LLM_generated_engine`
+  Contains core logic to call the LLM model, assemble prompts, and handle input-output formatting with retrieved context.

+- **Database Execution Layer** `chatbot_api/src/user_management/chat_graph.py`
+  Handles interaction with the **Neo4j Graph Database**, including storing and querying user profiles, relationships, and chat history.

 ## 🚀 Running the Project

 ### 📦 Requirements